Pragadees15/ispa-inferential-predictive-churn/README.md

 ## 🚀 How to Run
-1) Create and activate a virtual environment (recommended), then install deps:
+1) Create and activate a virtual environment (recommended), then install dependencies:

 ```bash
 pip install -r requirements.txt